Dan Meske

-Dan Meske (born December 15, 1984) is an American former indoor volleyball player and current head coach of the Louisville Cardinals women's volleyball team.
+Dan Christopher Meske (born December 15, 1984) is an American former indoor volleyball player and current head coach of the Louisville Cardinals women's volleyball team.

 Early life and playing career

 Meske grew up in Willow Springs, Illinois outside of Chicago in the Chicago metropolitan area.
 He attended Lyons Township High School where he excelled at volleyball, earning first team all state and finishing 4th in the state championship.

 Meske went on to play four years at Ohio State.
 During his career, he would help lead OSU to a 2005 national semifinal appearance and two MIVA championships before graduating in 2007 with a bachelor's degree in construction management.

 Meske spent one season playing professionally for the BNI Taplus Volleyball team in 2008.

 Coaching career

 Nebraska

 Meske began his collegiate coaching career at the Nebraska where he began as the team's graduate manager in 2007 before serving as a volunteer coach and eventually became a full-time assistant coach.